 Explore: Five floors of dazzling textiles and trims at the Saint-Pierre Fabric Market.

 Spend a day at: The biggest flea market in Paris (and the world), Marché aux Puces (Flea Market) in Saint-Ouen located just north of the Peripherique at Clingancourt.
-And no, Saint-Ouen is not part of Paris (historically, this was to avoid taxes) and Les Puces isn't technically in the 18th - but it's just across the city line.
+And no, Saint-Ouen is not part of Paris (historically, this was to avoid taxes) and Les Puces isn't technically in the 18th - but it's just across the city line, so don't miss it!

 Find top Montmartre hotels & apartments in Montmartre